destairdenbi/training-material/README.md

-([Chen et al. 2013](https://doi.org/10.1186/1471-2105-14-128), [Kuleshov et al. 2016](https://doi.org/10.1093/nar/gkw377)) to carry out the enrichment analysis of a list of differtially expressed genes, which we obtained from the RNA-Seq analysis of 2 Next Generation Sequencing Human breast cancer data sets.
+([Chen et al. 2013](https://doi.org/10.1186/1471-2105-14-128), [Kuleshov et al. 2016](https://doi.org/10.1093/nar/gkw377)) to carry out the enrichment analysis of a list of differtially expressed genes, which we obtained from the RNA-Seq analysis of two NGS Human breast cancer data sets.
 <p align="right"><a href="#top">&#x25B2; back to top</a></p>